RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

   - `SchemaHelpers.ResolveProperty(JsonDocument schema, string propertyName)` — given a properties schema and a property name, return the fully resolved property schema (follow `$ref` to local `$defs` if present, otherwise return as-is)
   - `HypermediaApiSchema.ToMergedJsonSchema()` — produce a single merged JSON Schema document containing all entity types and all shared definitions in one `$defs`.
 Off-the-shelf JSON Schema code generators (NJsonSchema, etc.) can consume this directly and naturally deduplicate shared types without needing the two-pass approach.
 Less intrusive for tool authors who don't want to implement custom schema traversal.
 - Tests: snapshot tests for Markdown and Mermaid output with schemas containing nested object properties.

+#### Step 2.13: Populate `ActionDescription.ResultName` via `ResultType` on `HypermediaActionEndpoint`
+- Extend `HypermediaActionEndpointAttribute` with an optional `Type?
+ResultType` property.
+XML doc must explain: "Indicates that this action endpoint produces a Location header pointing to an entity of the specified HTO type.
+Used by schema generation to populate `ActionDescription.ResultName`/`ResultClasses`."
+- The source generator already scans controllers for `[HypermediaActionEndpoint]` — additionally read `ResultType` when present
+- When `ResultType` is set: resolve the target HTO's schema name and Siren classes, populate `ActionDescription.ResultName` and `ResultClasses`
+- When `ResultType` is null (default): no change — `ResultName`/`ResultClasses` remain null
+- Emit `RY0031` diagnostic warning when a 201-related attribute is found on a controller method that has `[HypermediaActionEndpoint]` without `ResultType` set — hint that the user may want to declare the result type.
+Detect by attribute name string matching (no dependency on Swagger/ASP.NET Core packages):
+  - `[ProducesResponseType(201)]` / `[ProducesResponseType(typeof(...), 201)]` — ASP.NET Core
+  - `[SwaggerResponse(201)]` — Swashbuckle
+  - `[SwaggerResponseHeader(201, ...)]` — Swashbuckle
+  - Check constructor arguments for integer value `201` (the `TypedConstant` gives the resolved value regardless of whether the user wrote `201` or `StatusCodes.Status201Created`)
+  - Standard diagnostic suppression mechanisms apply — users can silence via `#pragma warning disable RY0031`, `.editorconfig` (`dotnet_diagnostic.RY0031.severity = none`), or `<NoWarn>RY0031</NoWarn>` in `.csproj`.
+No custom silencing needed.
+- This enables: "Returns: [CustomerQueryResult](#customerqueryresult)" in Markdown documentation, incoming "Referenced by" links on result entities, and the API map showing action-result edges
+- **Documentation required**: Explain `ResultType` in user docs (SourceGenerator.md) — what it does, when to use it, example usage with `CreateQuery`
+- **Multi-assembly support:** When HTOs and controllers are in different assemblies, the source generator processing the HTO assembly won't see `ResultType` (which lives on controller attributes in the other assembly).
+Solution: the generator in the controller assembly emits a separate `HypermediaActionResultRegistry_<Assembly>` containing `ActionResultMapping(EntityName, ActionName, ResultName, ResultClasses)` entries. `HypermediaSchemaBuilder.ComposeSchema()` merges these mappings into the existing `ActionDescription` entries after collecting all schema registries — same post-processing pattern as `Definitions` deduplication.
+The schema model (`EntityTypeSchema`, `ActionDescription`) is not changed — `ResultName`/`ResultClasses` are populated at compose time, not at generation time. `ActionResultMapping` is a simple record in `RESTyard.Schema.Model`.
+- Verify tests: action with `ResultType` populates `ResultName`, Markdown shows "Returns" link, result entity shows incoming "Referenced by", multi-assembly scenario merges correctly

+#### Step 2.13.1: Update contract-first generator (`RESTyard.Generator`) to emit `ResultType`
+- The contract-first XML schema (`Hypermedia.xsd` / `Hypermedia.xml`) already describes action result types — the information is available
+- Update the server controller template (`server/csharp-controller/v4`) to emit `ResultType = typeof(...)` on generated `[HypermediaActionEndpoint]` attributes when the XML schema specifies an action result
+- Verify with CarShack: regenerate controllers, confirm `ResultType` appears on applicable action endpoints

 ### Phase 3: Schema Endpoint